 DMR's Public Health program operates under the guidelines of the National Shellfish Sanitation Program (NSSP).
 The NSSP is the federal/state cooperative program recognized by the U. S. Food and Drug Administration (FDA) and the Interstate Shellfish Sanitation Conference (ISSC) for the sanitary control of shellfish produced and sold for human consumption.
 The purpose of the NSSP is to promote and improve the sanitation of shellfish (oysters, clams, mussels and scallops) moving in interstate commerce through federal/state cooperation and uniformity of state shellfish programs.
 DMR has been a member of the ISSC since 1982.
-The ISSC provides the formal structure wherein state regulatory authorities with FDA concurrence can establish updated guidelines and procedures for sanitary control of the shellfish industry.
+The ISSC provides the formal structure wherein state regulatory authorities, with FDA concurrence, can establish updated guidelines and procedures for sanitary control of the shellfish industry.
+DMR has two public health laboratories, West Boothbay Harbor and Lamoine, where water quality and biotoxin samples are processed.

 Water Quality Monitoring - This program is responsible for properly classifying the state's shellfish growing areas to allow for the commercial and recreational harvest of marine bivalve mollusks.
-Samples include seawater, well water, pollution sources and shellfish.
+DMR collected and processed over 14,000 seawater, well water, pollution source, and shellfish samples in 2010.
 Most sampling is done from shore with a few sites on offshore islands and at deep water fishing areas.
 Approximately 60 water samples are processed daily in two DMR laboratories, with well waters and shellfish samples tested as needed.

 Both DMR laboratories are equipped to conduct male specific coliphage tests (MSC) on shellfish and water samples.
-FDA trained the Northeast Shellfish Laboratories in their proposed method in 2004.
-DMR research began in 2004 but was suspended in 2005 due to staffing changes.
-It will be conducted as time permits in 2009.
-The MSC test is a cost effective method for determining coliphage levels.
-MSC is not an NSSP approved indicator and the method is not an NSSP approved method; therefore any data generated at this time will not be used for shellfish growing area classification.
 The FDA has submitted a proposal to the ISSC for acceptance of coliphage as an indicator of viral pollution associated with wastewater treatment plants (WWTP) and the method has been proposed to the ISSC for acceptance as an approved method for the quantification of male specific coliphage.
 The DMR is participating in research to determine if it is an effective indicator test for viruses associated with WWTPs and to determine background levels in Maine coastal shellfish.
 Future use of the indicator and method will depend on the actions of the ISSC and results of ongoing research in Maine and other areas of the United States.
+Since MSC is not an NSSP approved indicator and the method is not an NSSP approved method, any data generated at this time will not be used for shellfish growing area classification.

-Volunteer Water Quality Monitoring - The DMR Volunteer Coordinator coordinates over fifty volunteers throughout Maine's coastal communities to aid staff in the annual collection of water samples for the program.
+Volunteer Water Quality Monitoring - The DMR Volunteer Coordinator coordinates over sixty volunteers throughout Maine's coastal communities to aid staff in the annual collection of water samples for the program.
 Each year volunteers are trained and site certified for their areas while also reporting any new pollution issues that may affect water quality.

-Biotoxin Monitoring - The Marine Biotoxin Monitoring Program uses the standards outlined in the National Shellfish Sanitation Program (NSSP) to monitor levels of Paralytic Shellfish Poison (PSP) and other marine biotoxins in the shellfish along the coast of Maine.
-When toxin is found at levels near or above where human illness may occur, closures to the harvest of shellfish areas are implemented.
+Biotoxin Monitoring - The Marine Biotoxin Monitoring Program uses the standards outlined in the NSSP to monitor levels of Paralytic Shellfish Poison (PSP) and other marine biotoxins in the shellfish along the coast of Maine.
+When toxin is found at levels near or above where human illness may occur, DMR implements closures to the harvest of shellfish.
 Maine has historically had high levels of PSP, more commonly known as "Red Tide" during the warmer periods of the year.
-Shellfish samples are collected statewide between March and October and evaluated at the two PSP laboratories (Boothbay Harbor, in the western portion of the state and Lamoine, in the eastern portion) for interpretation and appropriate closures are made when necessary.
+Shellfish samples are collected statewide between March and October and evaluated, for interpretation and appropriate closures are made when necessary.